Posted on by Architecturein

 To address this question, we developed an approach to contextualize and focus the application of dependency analysis and architecture-relevant code quality and system modifiability metrics using architecture evaluations.
 Scenario-based architecture analysis offers a broad understanding of how a software-reliant system evolves over time and can form a basis for assessing the amount of rework that may be necessary in the foreseeable future.
 Using the architectural risks identified during scenario-based architecture analysis, we clarified the level of system decomposition where code quality metrics reveal relevant information.

-As outlined in our January 2012 blog post, An Architecture Focused Measurement Framework for Managing Technical Debt, our research on this topic is informed by real-world examples gathered from technical debt workshops.
+As outlined in our January 2012 blog post, Developing An Architecture Focused Measurement Framework for Managing Technical Debt, our research on this topic is informed by real-world examples gathered from technical debt workshops.
 That blog post, authored by my colleague and co-author, Ipek Ozkaya, noted that an architecture-focused analysis approach helps manage technical debt by enabling software engineers to decide the best time to re-architect, thereby reducing the technical debt.

 Our earlier work is part of an ongoing SEI research agenda to improve the integration of architecture practices within agile software development methods.
 To test our approach, we evaluated CONNECT, which is an open-source software system to exchange patient information among different healthcare providers at the local and national level.